acheewakarn/deepfake-detection/Proposal.md

 ![equation](http://bit.ly/2TPoIqD)
 `Precision` **p** is the ratio of correct positive classifications to positive classifications and `Recall` **r** is the ratio of correct positive classifications to all classifications that should have been positive.
 A perfect F1 score is 1 and while the worst is 0.
 Again, keeping our success threshold modest an F1 score of .75 will be considered a success.

+The competition uses the log loss function to score submissions.
+We will be optimizing for small log loss, and avoiding false positives at all costs.

+Explanation of log loss: https://www.kaggle.com/c/deepfake-detection-challenge/overview/evaluation